actionml/blog.actioml.com/posts_md_test.md

    1. Ordered sub-list
 4. And another item.

-after some intervening text we can do unordered lists again
+After some intervening text we can do unordered lists again.

 * Unordered list can use asterisks
 - Or minuses